open-control-systems/bonsai-firmware/projects/bonsai-growlab/README.md

 ## Bonsai GrowLab Local

-bonsai-growlab-local is a highly configurable R&D firmware for various experiments and research on plant growth.
+bonsai-growlab is a highly configurable R&D firmware for various experiments and research on plant growth.
 Please note that some features may not be available on some platforms.

 ## Platforms